arenarium/battleground_agent_template/README.md

 #### 2. Setting up

-##### 2.1 Using Vagrant (recommended)
+##### 2.1 Using Vagrant
-Even if you are not already familiar with Vagrant, this is probably the easiest way to go.
+Even if you are already familiar with Vagrant, this is probably the easiest way to go.
-Make sure you follow all the [installation instructions for vagrant.](https://www.vagrantup.com/docs/installation/) Then run
+Make sure you follow all the [installation instructions for vagrant.](https://www.vagrantup.com/docs/installation/) You may need to download the ubuntu box.

+In your terminal/command window, navigate to the folder that contains the vagrant file in this repo.
+Then run
 ```
 vagrant up
 ```
-in the folder that contains the Vagantfile supplied in this repo, using the console.

 This automatically installs all necessary components (battleground package, docker, etc.) for the environment to run.

 You can then connect to your virtual machine using